eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 design principles can be identified and will be further expanded upon through work in the CSG:

-- The amending Regulation requires the EUDI Wallets to be certified at LoA 'high'.
-However, not all Wallet Solution components may need to individually meet LoA 'high' or be certified, for the overall EUDI Wallet to reach that level of assurance.
+- The amending Regulation requires the Wallet Solutions to be certified at LoA 'high'.
+However, not all Wallet Solution components may need to individually meet LoA 'high' or be certified, for the overall Wallet Solution to reach that level of assurance.

 - The transitory schemes are defined by the Member States which may tailor them to their specific Wallet architectures.
 However, the aim